tysonblacker/econvenor/README.rst

     $ pip install -r requirements.txt

-Step 5.
+Step 6.
 Set up the database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Initialise the database::

     $ python manage.py syncdb

-As the database is being created you'll be prompted to set up a superuser.
-Do so with account name ``superuser``, email ``superuser@econvenor.org`` and password ``superuser``.
+As the database is being initialised you'll be asked if you'd like to create a superuser.
+Answer ``yes``.
+Set up a superuser with account name ``superuser``, email ``superuser@econvenor.org`` and password ``superuser``.

 Migrate the database::

   $ python manage.py migrate

 Load the example data::

   $ python manage.py loaddata testdata

 This has set up a user with email ``ash@econvenor.org`` and password ``ashanderson1!`` and populated that account with test data.

-Step 6.
+Step 7.
 Create a directory for user content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create the directory which will contain user-generated content::